 On June 25, 2010, the Derivative Plaintiffs, Humana, and the Derivative Defendants entered into a Stipulation of Settlement (the "Stipulation"), pursuant to which they have agreed to settle the Consolidated Derivative Action.
 As part of the Stipulation, Humana has agreed to implement certain governance measures, including with respect to its PDP program, and to pay the Derivative Plaintiffs' attorneys fees up to \$325,000.
-The Stipulation is subject to court approval, and upon such approval, the Consolidated Derivative Action will be dismissed.
-On July 22, 2010, the Derivative Plaintiffs filed a motion seeking court approval of the Stipulation.
-On July 26, 2010, the Court granted that motion and set a hearing date of September 21, 2010 to consider the fairness of the terms of the Stipulation.
+On September 21, 2010, the Court entered a Final Judgment and Order of Dismissal with Prejudice (the "Judgment"), finding that the settlement was fair, reasonable, and adequate as to each of the parties and that it provided a substantial benefit to Humana and its stockholders.
+Pursuant to the Judgment, the Court approved the terms of the Stipulation, awarded counsel for the Derivative Plaintiffs attorneys' fees of \$325,000, and dismissed the Consolidated Derivative Action with prejudice.